Night Painting on Location

 Someone in the Painting on Location group asked about acrylics drying darker.

-They do.
-Mass out of the tube the darker colors will dry darker.
+They do, in the mass out of the tube the darker colors will dry darker.

 Naples Yellow W/C is a lighter color that will dry darker, don't use it if you are painting transparent water color.